Stuycs-K/final-project-10-ahmeds-haquer/WORKLOG.md

 Wrote an outline for the Mind Over Measure class (with methods); paper diagrams to design the specific aspects.
 ### 5/25/23
 Wrote randomizeTube method, wrote methods to account for the differences in drawing of capped tubes, empty station (tube obj), and fill station (also tube obj).
+### 5/26/23
+Implemented the visual aspects of transfer, empty, and fill to allow user the updated state of the game per time.
+### 5/27/23 - 5/29/23
+Added states to keep track of user decisions; implemented keyPressed() to use user input accordingly.
+Added text prompts to guide user (including invalid input).
+Implemented mouseClicked() to determine user input and included data to enhance features of keyPressed().